Kitcatalina/Kitcatalina/README.md

 - 👋 Hi, I’m @Kitcatalina
-- 👀 I’m interested in Computer Science, Engineering and Chess
+- 👀 I’m interested in Computer Science, Engineering, Chess and Astronomy (Jupiter and Venus in particular)
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on Science, Space and Game Projects
 - 📫 How to reach me @KitCatalinaPers (Twitter), @lesbineering (tumblr, personal)